Edddush/100-days-of-code/log.md

 ### Accomplishments
 - Solved problems related to dictionaries in python
 - 94% of the first unit in the course "Mastering Algorithms and Data Structures in Python" on [CodeSignal](https://app.codesignal.com/profile/edddush/overview)

+## Day 23
+Public accountability and date on [X](https://x.com/Edddushi/status/1807927768664990054)
+> [!NOTE]
+> Following an increase the difficulty of problems, I am taking a few days to reinforce my data structure and algorithms fundamentals first.
+### Accomplishments
+- Solved problems related to dictionaries in python
+- 100% of the first unit in the course "Mastering Algorithms and Data Structures in Python" on [CodeSignal](https://app.codesignal.com/profile/edddush/overview)

+## Day 24
+Public accountability and date on [X](https://x.com/Edddushi/status/1808347142630563842)
+> [!NOTE]
+> Following an increase the difficulty of problems, I am taking a few days to reinforce my data structure and algorithms fundamentals first.
+### Accomplishments
+- Solved problems related to recursion
+- 13% of the second unit in the course "Mastering Algorithms and Data Structures in Python" on [CodeSignal](https://app.codesignal.com/profile/edddush/overview)

+## Day 25
+Public accountability and date on [X](https://x.com/Edddushi/status/1808690002164945054)
+> [!NOTE]
+> Following an increase the difficulty of problems, I am taking a few days to reinforce my data structure and algorithms fundamentals first.
+### Accomplishments
+- Solved problems related to binary search
+- 29% of the second unit in the course "Mastering Algorithms and Data Structures in Python" on [CodeSignal](https://app.codesignal.com/profile/edddush/overview)